hamishcoleman/thinkpad-ec/README.md

   Then you can use your normal CDROM burning tools to put this image on a blank cd and boot it up, skipping steps 7 and 8.

-* To include the battery validation patch or to make a build that reverts any EC changes, read the [CONFIG doc](docs/CONFIG.md) and follow the configuration instructions in it before running step 6.
+* The configuration is applied during the building of the patched image.
+  If you wish to change the configuration, the patched image will need to be rebuilt.

 Booting the stick and flashing the firmware: